medical resume with protective paper mask on top

 There’s nothing wrong with doing a little boasting about your achievements, especially if that’s the best way to show community involvement and real-world experience.

 Include all the languages you speak, any recognition you’ve received as part of an organization or club or as a result of an academic feat, and consider adding a dedicated skill section where you can play up your clinical abilities as well as grace under pressure or impressive self-motivation.
+Putting together a new grad nursing resume is an opportunity, not a burden.

 Seize the moment to toot your horn and concentrate on the training and knowledge you do have rather than the experience you lack, and soon you’ll be on the nursing career path to success.